cedvdb/route_parser/README.md

 ## Note on MatchTypes vs WildCards modification

-Previously this package was using wild cards for example `/route/*`.
+In version 0.0.1 this package was using wild cards for example `/route/*`.

-Now the package uses `/route, MatchType.partial` to match.
+Since version 0.1.0 the package uses `/route, MatchType.partial` to match.

-That is for convenience in the codebase.
+This is because the expectations for the wildcard seem to differ whether `/route/*` should match `/route` or not.

+If a convention is set